Telegram Loses Supreme Court Appeal In Russia, Must Hand Over Encryption Keys - Slashdot

 Impunity corrupts, and absolute impunity corrupts absolutely.

-Our president just congratulated Putin (Score:2)
+Our president just congratulated Putin (Score:4, Informative)

 It genuinely frightens me that we're so quick to support dictatorships.
 Everybody's looking the other way because they want Russia's gas & oil.
 Then again I've got to drive to work every day the same as everybody else...

+Why in the hell is yet another service built like this?
+It's like building a shower in the middle of a mall and telling people not to look.
+Don't put the damn shower in a mall and stop using tech that requires centralized encryption.
+Why is this so hard to understand?

+And this has nothing to even do with Russia or Putin.
+Thanks to the five-eyes, many countries have implemented similar laws.

-This is why perfect forward secrecy is needed (Score:2)
+This is why perfect forward secrecy is needed (Score:3)

 DO NOT CONGRATULATE (Score:2)